6 Best Renters Insurance Companies in Wisconsin of 2025

 • Your landlord’s property insurance does not cover your personal belongings.

-• Your liability will be covered if someone gets hurt while in your rental unit.
+• If someone gets hurt while in your rental unit, your liability will be covered.

-• You’ll have the comfort of knowing you can replace everything if your belongings were to be stolen or damaged.
+• You’ll have the comfort of knowing you can replace everything if your belongings are to be stolen or damaged.

 • Your belongings will be covered even if they’re not in your apartment when they’re damaged or stolen.